Easy hiking 8 days, Upgrade

 Day 6

-Boat transfer from Sillisit to Itilleq, followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
+From Qooroq the tour continues to Itilleq followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
 The colourful houses are situated on lush grassland next to a milky-blue fjord.
 On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.

 Accommodation in Igaliku for 2 nights.